 The current study has identified independence and autonomy as key motivators for university students in Vietnam who are considering entrepreneurship.
-According to the survey results, many students expressed a desire to become their own bosses, develop their own business ideas, and gain greater flexibility in their personal lives through entrepreneurship.
-Interestingly, the desire for self-employment and the ability to be one's own boss emerged as particularly strong motivators for these students.
+According to the survey results, many students expressed a desire to become their bosses, develop their business ideas, and gain greater flexibility in their personal lives through entrepreneurship.
+Interestingly, the desire for self-employment and the ability to be one's boss emerged as particularly strong motivators for these students.
 These findings are consistent with previous research studies12, 13,26 which have shown that independence and autonomy are important drivers of entrepreneurial activity.
-For many students, the prospect of being able to chart their own course and pursue their own vision for success is a powerful motivator that drives them to consider entrepreneurship as a viable career path.
-By starting their own businesses, these students feel that they can take control of their professional lives and achieve the independence and autonomy that they desire.
+For many students, the prospect of being able to chart their course and pursue their vision for success is a powerful motivator that drives them to consider entrepreneurship as a viable career path.
+By starting their businesses, these students feel that they can take control of their professional lives and achieve the independence and autonomy that they desire.

 The current study has identified personal growth as another important motivator that is driving university students in Vietnam to consider entrepreneurship.
 The findings of the study suggest that many students are motivated by the desire to fulfill their dreams, experience enjoyment, and achieve social status and prestige through entrepreneurship.
 These motivations are similar to those identified in some recent studies11,13 but the current study expands upon these findings by highlighting the importance of self-realization as a motivating factor.
 For many young university students, the pursuit of self-realization is a common motivation, as they are still in the process of completing their education and gaining valuable experience.
 By starting their own businesses, these students feel that they can achieve personal growth and self-realization, while also pursuing their entrepreneurial goals and ambitions.

 The current study has identified several additional motivations that are driving university students in Vietnam to consider entrepreneurship.
 Among these motivations are family tradition, the presence of a business opportunity, and the admiration of successful entrepreneurs.
 These findings are significant as they expand our understanding of the complex factors that drive young people towards entrepreneurship.
-For example, family tradition can play a powerful role in motivating students to start their own businesses, as they may be inspired by the entrepreneurial success of family members or feel a sense of obligation to continue a family legacy.
+For example, family tradition can play a powerful role in motivating students to start their businesses, as they may be inspired by the entrepreneurial success of family members or feel a sense of obligation to continue a family legacy.
 Similarly, the presence of a business opportunity can be a strong motivator for students who see untapped potential in a particular market or industry.
-Finally, the admiration of successful entrepreneurs can inspire students to pursue their own entrepreneurial dreams, as they may see these individuals as role models or sources of inspiration.
+Finally, the admiration of successful entrepreneurs can inspire students to pursue their entrepreneurial dreams, as they may see these individuals as role models or sources of inspiration.
 Taken together, these findings enrich and advance our understanding of the motivations that drive young people towards entrepreneurship and highlight the importance of considering a wide range of factors when examining this phenomenon.

 3.2.
 Barriers to Entrepreneurship